APNS Push Certificates

 2. Upload Apple Push Certificate

-- Renewing an existing certificate: Locate your certificate in the list and click Renew.
+- Renewing an existing certificate: Locate the certificate in the list and click Renew.
 Upload the CSR file from Step 1.
 This preserves the push topic, so enrolled devices do not need to be re-enrolled.

 - New installation: Click Create a Certificate and upload the CSR file.